Peter II, Grand Duke of Oldenburg

 Peter II (Nikolaus Friedrich Peter) (8 July 1827 – 13 June 1900) was the reigning Grand Duke of Oldenburg from 1853 to 1900.
 He claimed hereditary parts of Duchy of Holstein after the Second Schleswig War in 1864.
 After signing a treaty on 23 February 1867 in Kiel, he renounced his claims.
-In return, he received the district of Ahrensbök, the Prussian parts of the former Principality of Lübeck other than the village of Travenhorst, and was given a million taler as compensation from Prussia.
+In return, he received the district of Ahrensbök and the Prussian parts of the former Principality of Lübeck other than the village of Travenhorst, and was given a million taler as compensation from Prussia.
 Thus the Grand Duchy of Oldenburg gained access to the Baltic Sea.

 Birth and family

 Duke Nikolaus Friedrich Peter was the only son of Augustus, Grand Duke of Oldenburg by his second wife Princess Ida of Anhalt-Bernburg-Schaumburg-Hoym.
 He was born on 8 July 1827 in Oldenburg.

 Early life

 In his youth, he served as a General of Cavalry in the Prussian army.
-He also served as General of Infantry in the Hanoverian army.
+He also served as General of Infantry in the Hanoverian Army.